Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Prescription only

-Imcivree (setmelanotide) is an injectable medication for people over the age of 2 with certain rare genetic conditions.
-It's FDA approved to help with obesity in people with Bardet-Biedl syndrome (BBS).
-It can also help with obesity in people with POMC, PCSK1, or LEPR deficiency.
-Imcivree (setmelanotide) works as a melanocortin agonist.
-It lessens appetite and makes the body use up more energy, which leads to weight loss.
-This medication is injected under the skin once a day.
-Side effects include injection site reactions and nausea.
-There are also serious risks of depression and suicidal thoughts.
+Imcivree (setmelanotide) is an injectable medication for adults and children with certain rare conditions.
+It's FDA approved for acquired hypothalamic obesity (HO).
+It's also approved to help with obesity caused by some genetic conditions.
+These are Bardet-Biedl syndrome (BBS) and POMC, PCSK1, or LEPR deficiency.
+The medication works as a melanocortin agonist.
+It lessens appetite and makes the body use more energy, leading to weight loss.
+It's injected under the skin once a day.
+Side effects include darkening of skin color and nausea.
+More serious risks include depression and suicidal thoughts.

 Summary for GIP and GLP-1 agonist